ortizvane09/Project3_Group8/README.md

 mongoimport --type json -d Project_3_DB -c Population --drop --jsonArray ./json_files/population_data.json

 - To run the Flask API to render our results page open a Git Bash window in the same area as the app.py file.
-In the Git Bash window enter run the app.py by entering the following code into your Git Bash window.
+In the Git Bash window run the app.py by entering the following code into your Git Bash window.

 python app.py